CTechDigitalpt/sneaky-snake-game/README.md

 # sneaky-snake-game

-# Sneakey - Free Snake Game
+# Sneaky - Free Snake Game

 Welcome to **Sneakey Snake**, a modern take on the classic Snake game!
 This project is built using HTML, CSS, and JavaScript, and includes exciting features to enhance your gaming experience.